KarunSreekantan/Bunnings/README.md

   <li>To run the tests, right click on any test in "Test Explorer" and click on "Run Selected Tests".</li>
   <li>You can view your test results on Visula Studio and an Extent Test Report is created and saved under the Reports Folder in the Bunnings.Sln,the file "index.html" consists the current test run report.This report can be opened using the chrome browser</li>

+FYI: MAJORITY OF VALIDATIONS ARE ADED IN THE FUNCTIONS IMPLEMENTED IN THE PAGE OBJECT MODEL.

 FYI: Primary browser used for automation is chrome Browser